SilvaAriel/SilvaAriel.github.io/_posts/2020-10-02-garbage-collector.markdown

 ## Copying Algorithm

 In this algorithm, the Heap Memory is divided in two spaces, called From and To.
 All new objects are created in the From space.
-When it’s full the GC copies the live objects to the To space and reclaims the From’s space used by dead objects.
+When it’s full, the GC copies the live objects into the To space and reclaims the From’s space used by dead objects.

 The Copying algorithm deals with Mark-and-sweep’s fragmentation problem, since it copies the live objects and puts them side-by-side in the To space.
 However, by solving that problem, a new one arises: the Heap Memory is divided in two.
 That causes the GC cycle to run more often than it would if all the Heap Memory were being used for new objects.